gordey777/wp-transport/wordpress/wp-content/plugins/query-monitor/readme.txt

 = Request =

- * Shows matched rewrite rules and associated query strings
  * Shows query vars for the current request, and highlights custom query vars
- * Shows the queried object details
- * Shows details of the current blog (multisite only) and current site (multi-network only)

-= Rewrite Rules =

- * Shows all matching rewrite rules for the current request
+ * Shows all matched rewrite rules and associated query strings

 = Scripts & Styles =